openoakland/opendisclosure/neo4j/README.md

 Disclosure Data in Neo4j
 ========================

+## Warning!

+The Neo4j part of the project, while cool and promising, is not currently part of the project nor something the OpenDisclosure team is currently developing.
+This folder is here for historical purposes and in case anyone happens upon this project who is passionate about graph databases and wants to play around with this stuff.

 ## Overview

 Importing in the [Neo4j Graph Database](http://neo4j.org) allows for analysis and querying of this connected data.
 Neo4j can then be used to answer questions of interest, and provide data for visulatizations.